 Find out more about the history of this significant public space.

-For more information on the squares of Carlton - Argyle, Curtain, Lincoln, Macarthur, Murchison and University - read our latest newsletter.
+For more information on the squares of Carlton - Argyle, Curtain, Lincoln, Macarthur, Murchison and University - read our August 2018 newsletter.

 Image: State Library of Victoria

 1 Evening News, 3 December 1973, p.
 2